The Ultimate Guide to Growing Astilbe Shade Flowers

 • Astilbe japonica are native to the mountains of Japan, and grow best in cooler, moist soil and partial to full shade.
 Most are early to midsummer bloomers, and have tight, pyramid-shaped flowers.

-New and Popular Astilbe Cultivars
+Popular Astilbe Varieties

 White Flowers: